UPGRADE: 9 TIPS FOR SUSTAINABLE INTERIOR DESIGN

 1. Save energy from the start

-The most important thing you can do to create a more sustainable home is to decrease the use of energy — it is one of the major contributors to climate change — not to mention, steeper utility bills, too.
-Designers and DIYers have the most control over lighting and heating, and smart technology tools like Nest are great for helping you reduce energy use without having to think about it.
-And, although a lot of us hate carpet, you may want to consider keeping it in a couple of rooms, as it helps insulate the room and retain 10% of the room’s heat.
+The most important thing you can do to create a more sustainable home is to decrease the use of energy — one of the major contributors to climate change — not to mention, steeper utility bills.
+Designers and DIY'ers can gain more control over lighting and heating by using smart energy solutions like Nest, which is designed to help you reduce energy use without having to think about it (another major plus!).
+Also, consider adding a throw rug (the larger the better) as it helps insulate the room and retain 10% of the room’s heat.

 2. Update your appliances

 Speaking of energy, appliances play a big part in going green.
 Mindfully selecting appliances provides a tangible way to reduce your footprint.
 When thinking refrigerators, try using to just one for your home.
-This can be a challenge when you have a big family, but fridges are a huge energy suckt’s better to get a larger fridge than adding multiples).
-GE makes great energy-saving refrigerators, clothes washers, dishwashers, and electric ovens that feature the dual benefit of cutting cost and being more resource-efficient..
-(Energy Star label washers can reduce energy and water consumption by more than 40%as compared to conventional machines.)
+This can be a challenge when you have a big family, but they are a huge energy source, so it's better to get a larger fridge than adding multiples.
+GE makes great energy-saving refrigerators, clothes washers, dishwashers, and electric ovens that feature the dual benefit of cutting costs and being more resource-efficient..
+(Look for Energy Star washers, which can reduce energy and water consumption by more than 40% compared to conventional machines.)

 3. Don’t forget the shower

 There is no surprise that we waste a lot of water taking showers.
 Home Depot has a whole micro-site dedicated to water conservation, offering a host of water-saving options.
 According to Home Depot, “In the U.S. alone, we consume nearly five billion gallons of water daily.
-New high-efficiency shower heads use less water than standard models without sacrificing performance, helping you conserve water and save on energy.”
-(All you have to do is look for the WATERSENSE® label.)
+New high-efficiency showerheads use less water than standard models without sacrificing performance, helping you conserve water and save on energy.”
+(Just look for the WATERSENSE® label.)